Māori electorates: International influence

-Influence outside New Zealand

-The scheme has inspired some policymakers as a potential solution for underrepresented indigenous peoples.
+Within New Zealand, Māori electorates were localised as Māori wards and Māori constituencies for local government in 2002.
+Internationally, the scheme has inspired other solutions for underrepresented indigenous peoples.

 Australia

 In 1995, MLC Franca Arena moved the Parliament of New South Wales to an inquiry and report on the idea of providing seats dedicated to people of Aboriginal background, modelled on the Māori electorates, to improve the representation of Indigenous Australians in that parliament.
 The Standing Committee on Social Issues, of which she was not part, released a report on the merits of the system in November 1998.
 The report is said to have been well-researched, with a thorough discussion of the system's mechanics, and through which paths it could come to fruition.
 The NSW Government members, however, did not conclude the proposal appropriate and leaned towards other measures to facilitate Aboriginal representation.

 Another report was released in 2003 by the Legislative Assembly of Queensland's Legal, Constitutional and Administrative Review Committee, as part of an inquiry on how to improve indigenous self-determination.
 The idea of dedicated seats in the State Parliament, while deemed to have potential to assist reconciliation efforts, was not recommended in the final report due to strong opposition from some members of the committee.